Greenheart/talks/2021-09-11-hackforfuture-co-creation/slides.md

 <v-click>

-<h2 class="pt-6">What worked for me might not work for you.</h2>
+<h2 class="pt-6">Experiment.
+Learn.
+Grow.</h2>

-But some things are clear: Keep it simple, start experimenting, get feedback from people around you, iterate and improve as you learn more.
+Keep it simple, start experimenting, get feedback from people around you, iterate and improve as you learn more.

 </v-click>
 <v-click>